Stephanie Jones (basketball)

-Stephanie Jones (born July 7, 1998) is an American basketball player who is currently a free agent.
-She has played for the Connecticut Sun and the Washington Mystics.
+Stephanie Jones (born July 7, 1998) is an American basketball player.
+She has played for the Washington Mystics and the Connecticut Sun.

 Early life

 Jones played high school basketball at Aberdeen and helped lead them to two state championships as a freshman and a junior.
 During her season season, she averaged 28.4 points, 12 rebounds, 6.3 assists, 3.7 steals, and 2 blocks.
 She suffered a torn ACL in January of her senior year.
 Jones was named to the Naismith Trophy Watch List and was the #51 overall player in her class.

 College

 Maryland

 Jones played a limited role in her freshman season only averaging 9.1 minutes with 0 starts and scoring 4.1 points per game.
 Her next three years saw her role and time increase.
 She jumped up to 24.1 minutes a game in her sophomore season and started every game.
 During her senior season, she averaged 11.3 points and 6.2 rebounds on her way to being named All-Big Ten Second Team.
 She also received the Big Ten Sportsmanship Award and Big Ten Outstanding Sportsmanship Award – both in 2020.